Role of Military Vehicle Simulators for training Indian Armed Forces

 Understanding the significance of military vehicle simulators for preparing Indian military forces

 Countries all over the world are facing security threats due to border disputes with neighboring nations, terrorist attacks, and communal disharmony.
 Modern-day security challenges require modern equipment and systems to combat enemies.
 Modernization of defense forces has thus become the need of the hour.
 Modernization of defense forces involves the acquisition of platforms, technologies, and weapon systems to enhance defense capabilities.
 The government of India has recently approved military modernization projects worth $9.8 billion.
-The government is now actively taking initiatives and introducing policies to modernize Armed Forces, Navy, and Air Force.
+The government is now actively taking initiatives and introducing policies to modernize Armed Forces, Navy, and Air Force into defence simulators for training.
 With new equipment and technologies being inducted into the defense forces, it is important to impart quality training to defense personnel to ensure the optimum utilization of military vehicles and weapons.
 This article will explore the need for the modernization of defense forces and the latest technologies like military vehicle simulators to train defense personnel.

 Modernization and indigenization of fleet